"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Numerical Performance Analysis

 \subsection{Angular Coverage Accuracy}

-Fig.~\ref{fig:FigFK} shows the lower-Q3 mean absolute estimation error within the feasible angular estimation range (according to \eqref{the3}) as a function of $F$, achieved by RPA for $K\in\{2,5,20,40\}$ and $\tilde{\sigma}\in\{10,50\}$ cm.
-The main highlight here is that given a fixed power and time budget, increasing $F$ unbounded is not convenient as the transmit SNR of each subcarrier is increasingly affected and this can eventually deteriorate the estimation accuracy.
+Fig.~\ref{fig:FigFK} shows the lower-Q3 mean absolute estimation error within the feasible angular estimation range (according to \eqref{the3}) as a function of $F$, achieved by RPA for $K\in\{2,5,20,40\}$.
+It also depicts the impact of multi-path propagation by considering that the sensing signal from the direct LOS link is affected by $L$ additional propagation paths.
+For this, we deploy $L$ scatterers randomly located inside a Cassini oval with foci at the radar and tag such that, compared to the LOS link, the power propagation gain and the phase shift of each scattered signal are at least $10^{-5}\%$ and $\lambda_1/4$, respectively.
+This ensures that $L$ relevant scattering paths are always present.
+Note that the multi-path effect does not critically affect the estimation accuracy, being almost unnoticeable even for the extreme $(K=2, L=512)$ configuration.
+This is somewhat expected due to the high propagation losses at mm-wave frequencies.
+Moreover, increasing $K$ improves estimation accuracy and makes the system more robust against multi-path due to the known averaging-out effect.
+One of the main highlights from Fig.~\ref{fig:FigFK} is that given a fixed power and time budget, increasing $F$ unbounded is not convenient as the transmit SNR of each tone is increasingly affected and this can eventually deteriorate the estimation accuracy.
 This complements our insights in Remark~\ref{re7}.
 In fact, there is an optimum $F$, which increases with $K$.
 For example, for the setup simulated to draw Fig.~\ref{fig:FigFK}, the optimum $F$ is $12$, $16$, $45$, and $52$ for $K=2$, $K=5$, $K=20$, and $K=40$, respectively, leading to an orientation estimation error about $7.8^\circ, 2.2^\circ$, $0.9^\circ$, and $0.7^\circ$.
-This can be explained by noting that each subcarrier transmission lasts longer by increasing $K$, which compensates for the reduced transmit SNR as $F$ increases, i.e., effectively reducing sensing signal power but maintaining its energy.
-Remarkably, the tag location estimation error statistics do not affect much the orientation estimation accuracy and the optimum $F$, which agrees with our findings in Section~\ref{staS}.
+This can be explained by noting that each tone transmission lasts longer by increasing $K$, which compensates for the reduced transmit SNR as $F$ increases, i.e., effectively reducing sensing signal power but maintaining its energy.